kitplummer/goa/README.md

 OPTIONS:
-    -b, --branch <branch>          The branch of the remote git repo to watch for changes [default: main] -c, --command <command>        The command to run when a change is detected -d, --delay <delay>            The time between checks in seconds, max 65535 [default: 120] -t, --token <token>            The access token for cloning and fetching of the remote repo -u, --username <username>      Username, owner of the token - required for private repos -v, --verbosity <verbosity>    The level of output to both standard out and error, max 3 [default: 1]
+    -b, --branch <branch>          The branch of the remote git repo to watch for changes [default: main] -c, --command <command>        The command to run when a change is detected [default: ] -d, --delay <delay>            The time between checks in seconds, max 65535 [default: 120] -t, --token <token>            The access token for cloning and fetching of the remote repo -u, --username <username>      Username, owner of the token - required for private repos -v, --verbosity <verbosity>    Adjust level of stdout, 0 no goa outpu , max 3 (debug) [default: 1]

 ARGS:
     <url>    The remote git repo to watch for changes
 ```

+#### Examples

+* `goa -c 'echo "hello from goa"' -e -d 20 https://github.com/kitplummer/goa_tester`

+This will echo out to the command line on startup, and then on any change to the main branch, looking for changes every 20 seconds.

+* `goa -d 120 -b develop -v 3 https://github.com/kitplummer/goa_tester`

+This will execute the contents of the `.goa` file in the repo on any diffs found in the develop branch, looking for changes every 120 seconds.
+It will also log out debug-level details, which occur inside the processing loop (may get noisy).

+* `goa -c 'echo "change by ${GOA_LAST_COMMIT_AUTHOR} made to main branch" https://github.com/kitplummer/goa_tester`

+This will output the author of the last commit made to the main branch, looking for changes every 120 seconds.

 ### Using a `.goa` File